erf-model/ERF/Docs/sphinx_doc/Algorithms.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The unsplit piecewise parabolic method is used for regular
 geometries.
-Currently in PeleC, there are 2 variants that can be
+Currently in ERF, there are 2 variants that can be
 chosen through the ``ppm_type`` flag:

 * ``ppm_type = 0`` (default) uses a piecewise linear interpolation to reconstruct values at face.
 This is denoted PLM in the source code.